galasa-dev/cli/docs/generated/errors-list.md

 - GAL1075E: run name '{}' is invalid.
 Expected it to be in format starting with letters, and ending in a number with no non-alphanumeric characters.
 - GAL1076E: Badly formed from or to value '{}' specified in the age parameter.
 The value could not be converted into an integer value.
 - GAL1077E: Invalid value '{}' detected for age parameter.
 The 'from' value must be greater than the 'to' value.
 - GAL1078E: Badly formed '--age' parameter value '{}' specified.
 Age of the test runs should be specified in the format '{FROM}{TIME-UNIT}:{TO}{TIME-UNIT}' or '{FROM}{TIME-UNIT}', where 'FROM' is a positive, non-zero integer, 'TO' is a non-negative integer, and 'TIME-UNIT' can be {}.
 'FROM' must be greater than 'TO'.
 'TO' defaults to 0 if not specified.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1079E: The --age or the --name parameter must be used to identify which test run(s) you want see.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1080E: Invalid 'from' value '{}' in the '--age' parameter.
 Age of the test runs should be specified in the format '{FROM}{TIME-UNIT}:{TO}{TIME-UNIT}' or '{FROM}{TIME-UNIT}', where 'FROM' is a positive, non-zero integer, 'TO' is a non-negative integer, and 'TIME-UNIT' can be {}.
 'FROM' must be greater than 'TO'.
 'TO' defaults to 0 if not specified.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1081E: Unable use a negative value '{}' in the '--age' parameter.
 Age of the test runs should be specified in the format '{FROM}{TIME-UNIT}:{TO}{TIME-UNIT}' or '{FROM}{TIME-UNIT}', where 'FROM' is a positive, non-zero integer, 'TO' is a non-negative integer, and 'TIME-UNIT' can be {}.
 'FROM' must be greater than 'TO'.
 'TO' defaults to 0 if not specified.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1082E: Invalid time unit specified '{}' in the '--age' parameter.
 Age of the test runs should be specified in the format '{FROM}{TIME-UNIT}:{TO}{TIME-UNIT}' or '{FROM}{TIME-UNIT}', where 'FROM' is a positive, non-zero integer, 'TO' is a non-negative integer, and 'TIME-UNIT' can be {}.
 'FROM' must be greater than 'TO'.
 'TO' defaults to 0 if not specified.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1083E: No artifacts to download for run: '{}'
 - GAL1084E: Communications failure while closing an HTTP response. '{}'
 - GAL1085E: Programming logic error.
 ReadTextFile operation on embedded file system failed.
 Reason is {}
 - GAL1086E: Communications problem between the command-line tool and the target Galasa Ecosystem.
 The tool could not retrieve the list of valid result names.
 Reason: '{}'
 - GAL1087E: Invalid '--result' parameter value: {}.
 The possible result values currently in the Ecosystem Result Archive Store (RAS) are: {}
 - GAL1088E: --active and --result must not be used at the same time, they are mutually exclusive.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
-- GAL1089E: Need to use --maven and/or --gradle parameter
+- GAL1089E: Need to use --maven and/or --gradle parameter Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1090E: Could not get username of current requestor.
 Reason is '{}'
-- GAL1091E: '{}' is not a properly formed file URL
+- GAL1091E: '{}' is not a properly formed file URL Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1092E: Galasa Ecosystem error: A test was submitted for launch.
 The galasa runtime is not reporting test progress.
 The test is lost and may execute but test progress cannot be monitored from this tool. (bundle: {}, class: {}).
 - GAL1093E: Failed to submit test (bundle: {}, class: {}).
 Reason is: {}
 - GAL1094E: User error: Cannot run test {} on a local JVM because no OBR information is available.
 Supply an OBR using the --obr parameter, or (if using a portfolio) ensure the portfolio contains an OBR for this test.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1095E: namespace '{}' is invalid.
 Expected it to be in a format starting with letters, and ending in a number with no non-alphanumeric characters.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1096E: Could not query namespace results.
 Reason: '{}'
 - GAL1097E: Property --name cannot be set alongside --prefix, --suffix, or --infix.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1098E: Property '{}' could not be updated.
 Reason: '{}'
 - GAL1099E: Property '{}' could not be deleted.
 Reason: '{}'
 - GAL1100E: Property '{}' could not be created.
 Reason: '{}'
 - GAL1101E: namespace '{}' is invalid. '--namespace' is a mandatory flag for this command.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1102E: name '{}' is invalid. '--name' is a mandatory flag for this command.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1103E: Could not query CPS results.
 Reason: '{}'
 - GAL1104E: Unable to delete the bearer token file '{}'.
 - GAL1105E: Property '{}' was expected but has not been set in the galasactl.properties file.